 Belcher’s sea snake, also known as the faintly banded sea snake, is one of the most dangerous snakes from the elapid sea snake family.

-The venom of this snake is not studied well, however, approximate LD50 is 0.24mg/kg.
+The venom of this snake is not studied well, however, the approximate LD50 is 0.24mg/kg.

 Belcher’s sea snake is found in the tropical regions of the Indian Ocean, Thailand, Indonesia, New Guinea, and the Philippines.